afilp/frontend-assignment/README.md

 * Waypoints with informational tooltips.
 * A form of waypoint clustering.
 * Animation controls.
-* Javascript code (Suggested libraries: React with Redux andd React Query)
+* Javascript code (Suggested libraries: React with Redux and React Query)

 **Share your work:**
 * Stage your solution on a demo page or